OREGON 8 or 12 DAYS

 DAY 1 and 2

-• Pearl District - is best known for its wide array of restaurants, breweries, galleries and shops. <map>
+Pearl District - is known for its many restaurants, breweries, galleries, and shops. <map>

-• Alberta Arts District - it’s busy all year.
+Alberta Arts District - it’s busy year-round.
 Enjoy local art, live music, and many bars and restaurants. <video> <Learn more>

-• The International Rose Test Garden is the oldest rose garden in the U.S. It was created to test new rose varieties.
-Now, it has about 10,000 roses from more than 610 types, filling the air with their scent every season.
+The International Rose Test Garden is the oldest rose garden in the U.S. It was built to trial new rose varieties.
+Today it has about 10,000 roses of over 610 types, filling the air with scent each season.

-• Enjoy dinner at one of the city's renowned food carts.
-Portland's food carts are small, movable stands selling various foods.
-They are important to the city's eating scene and offer many choices in crowded areas.
+Enjoy dinner at one of the city's renowned food carts.
+Portland's food carts are small mobile stands that sell different foods.
+They’re a key part of the city’s food scene and offer lots of choices in busy areas.

 DAY 3

-• Visit Multnomah Falls and hike to the top for a stunning view.
-Standing at 620 feet tall, it is arguably one of Oregon's most visited landmarks. <trail map> <transportation options>
+Visit Multnomah Falls and hike to the top for a stunning view.
+At 620 feet, it’s one of Oregon’s most visited landmarks. <trail map> <transportation options>

-• Pets are allowed at Multnomah Falls, but must be controlled and on a leash at all times.
+Pets are allowed at Multnomah Falls but must be leashed and under control at all times.

-• Biking - The Cascading Rivers Scenic Bikeway is a 70-mile car-free route from Estacada to Detroit, following rivers on quiet roads.
-Both Estacada and Detroit offer many places to eat. <Video>
+Biking - The Cascading Rivers Scenic Bikeway is a 70-mile, car-free bike route from Estacada to Detroit that follows rivers on quiet roads.
+Both towns have plenty of places to eat. <Video>

-• Journey to the town of Bend.
-A charming mountain town nestled in the Cascade Range, known for outdoor adventures, craft breweries, and stunning landscapes, offering hiking, skiing, and a laid-back, vibrant atmosphere.
+Journey to the town of Bend.
+A charming Cascade mountain town known for outdoor adventures,

-• One of the most popular trails is The Deschutes River Trail.
-Just minutes from downtown Bend, this trail runs along the Deschutes River.
-It has nice river views, green trees, and lots of animals.
-Perfect for hiking and biking, it’s an easy escape close to the city.
+One of the most popular trails is The Deschutes River Trail.
+Minutes from downtown Bend, this easy trail follows the Deschutes River with great water views, green trees, and plenty of wildlife—ideal for hiking or biking.

-• Explore downtown Bend, famous for its craft breweries.
-Its charming streets have unique shops, cozy cafes, and restaurants, creating a friendly feel.
+Explore downtown Bend, known for its craft breweries.
+Its quaint streets have indie shops, cozy cafés, and restaurants, giving a welcoming vibe.
 The nearby Deschutes River offers kayaking and parks to relax.
-This lively area combines culture, food, and nature, making it a great spot for outdoor fun.
+This lively area blends culture, food, and nature for outdoor fun.

 Bos Taurus